Preposition Dino

 Use: The score is above average.

-Reason: The standard collocation is above average.
+Reason: The standard collocation is above average when you compare with a level or standard.

 Mini quiz